sssssy330/git_fun_test/readme.txt

-creat a new branch is quick and simple
+creat a new branch is quick & simpless